s7anley/redis-sentinel-docker/README.md

 `PARALLEL_SYNCS` - Sets the number of slaves that can be reconfigured to use the new master after a failover at the same time.
 Default value `1`.

 `SLAVES` - Manually setting of all the slaves of monitored master.
-Format is a colon-separated IP address and port for each slave server.
+Accepted format is a colon-separated IP address and port for each slave server.
 Multiple slaves are separated by a semicolon.
-E.g. `ip_address:host;ip_address:host`.
+E.g. `ip_address:host;ip_address`.

 `ANNOUNCE_IP` - Host machine IP address.